zach-silberstein/ecse473_f23_zms29_lab3/README.md

 To run the project, run the display.launch file by:
 `roslaunch navvis_description display.launch`

-The launch file has the following tags:
+The launch file has the following args:
 * use_xacro (default false)
 * use_gui (default true)
 * use_robot_state_publisher (default true)